Financial markets reel, stocks plunge as Trump stuns with Europe travel ban

 “Already we know the economic impact is significant, and with this additional measure on top it’s just going to multiply the impact across businesses.
 This is something that markets had not factored in...it’s a huge near-term economic cost.”

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 3.2% and touched its lowest level since early 2019, while Japan's Nikkei .N225 crumbled 5.3%.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 3.2% and touched its lowest level since early 2019, while Japan's Nikkei .N225 crumbled 5.3%.

 Trump announced on Wednesday the United States will suspend all travel from Europe, except from the United Kingdom, to the United States for 30 days starting on Friday.
 However, Trump said trade will not be affected by the restrictions.